apache/superset/UPDATING.md

 ## 3.0.0

+- [24938](https://github.com/apache/superset/pull/24938): Augments the foreign key constraints for the `dashboard_slices` table to include an explicit CASCADE ON DELETE to ensure the relevant records are deleted when a dashboard or slice is deleted.
+Scheduled downtime may be advised.
 - [24628]https://github.com/apache/superset/pull/24628): Augments the foreign key constraints for the `dashboard_owner`, `report_schedule_owner`, and `slice_owner` tables to include an explicit CASCADE ON DELETE to ensure the relevant ownership records are deleted when a dataset is deleted.
 Scheduled downtime may be advised.
 - [24488](https://github.com/apache/superset/pull/24488): Augments the foreign key constraints for the `sql_metrics`, `sqlatable_user`, and `table_columns` tables which reference the `tables` table to include an explicit CASCADE ON DELETE to ensure the relevant records are deleted when a dataset is deleted.
 Scheduled downtime may be advised.
 - [24335](https://github.com/apache/superset/pull/24335): Removed deprecated API `/superset/filter/<datasource_type>/<int:datasource_id>/<column>/`